 - Submit only the material requested.
 Extra material will not be shown to the peer assessment committee.

 - Carefully choose your support material as committee members have limited time in which to review each application.

-- In addition to filling out your contact information in the application form, please ensure that the information is up to date on the Canada Council’s portal, if you have an account.
+- In addition to filling out your contact information in the application form, if you have an account on the Canada Council’s portal, please ensure that the information is up to date.

 Personal information collected in this application shall be used for purposes related directly to the program, service or activity of the Canada Council.

 The Canada Council may share personal information from applications and nominations for awards with officials in other arts and cultural industry funding agencies and government institutions on a confidential basis.
 Shared information is limited to your name, contact information and field of practice and is provided to assist with research, reporting, program planning and evaluation, to present networking or economic opportunities, or to respond to federal reviews.
 For more information on how your personal information is protected, see our Privacy Notice.

 Prize terms and conditions